Posted By: Kaplan Schweser

 Everyone who takes a CFA Prgram exam is provided with a “pass” or “did not pass” exam result and a summary of performance in each topic area.
 Level I and II results are released within 60 days of the exam date and Level III within 90 days.

-The CFA Program exams are notorious for their difficulty.
-In June 2018, the exam pass rates for the June 29 CFA exam were:
+The CFA exams are notorious for their difficulty.
+The exam pass rates for the June 29 CFA exam were:

 To pass, a candidate needs to meet the minimum passing score (MPS), which is never given and varies year-to-year.
 Candidates will receive an indicator of the score range for each topic area instead (<50%, 51-70%, >70%), along with their final result.
 Level III candidates are provided with only two topic area summaries, one reflecting the essay portion and one reflecting the item set portion.